Taoist tai chi: Foundation exercises

-In addition to the full 108 Taoist Tai Chi set, students are taught a unique group of cyclical foundation exercises (基本功, jī běn gōng) that focus on the joints, called "the jongs" (from 站桩, zhàn zhuāng).
-Most of these exercises, either in their form or execution, are completely unique to Taoist Tai Chi.
-These exercises are not only used as preliminaries to the form, they are espoused as being the basic elements that provide health benefit in the varying movements of Taoist Tai Chi.
+In addition to the full 108 Taoist tai chi set, students are taught a unique group of cyclical foundation exercises (基本功, jī běn gōng) that focus on the joints, called "the jongs" (from 站桩, zhàn zhuāng).
+Most of these exercises, either in their form or execution, are completely unique to Taoist tai chi.
+These exercises are not only used as preliminaries to the form, they are espoused as being the basic elements that provide health benefit in the varying movements of Taoist tai chi.
 Instructors often explain postures by referring to a foundation exercise.
-The 108 forms shown below were originally developed by Yang Chengfu, published in 1931 and 1934 and are commonly referred to as traditional Yang Style Tai Chi Chuan.
+The 108 forms shown below were originally developed by Yang Chengfu, published in 1931 and 1934 and are commonly referred to as traditional Yang-style tai chi.